Marcellis/mad-codelabs/docs/level1-example/level1-example.md

 `What kind of animal is this?`

 Negative
-: For now the text is hard-coded, we wil fix this in the next section!
+: For now the text is hard-coded, we will fix this in the next section!

 The second widget is an `ImageView` which can show an Image.
 The `src` is set to `@drawable/image1` which means the ImageView will display this image.